xxyyue/ida_domain_mcp/README.md

 ## Why it's different

 - Headless by design: No dependency on the IDA graphical UI.
-Uses `idat`/`idat64` (IDA's headless runners) underneath via `ida-domain`.
+Uses IDA's headless runners underneath via `ida-domain`.
 - On-demand database loading: Call the `open_database` MCP tool at any time during the agent session to load a binary or IDB; no manual preloading required.
 - Multi-project isolation: Each `project_name` runs in its own worker process; multiple binaries can be analyzed concurrently without interfering with each other.